 Spirit of Halloweentown: An Oregon Halloween town on the Columbia River with a month-long Halloween themed festival celebration!
-Located in the Pacific Northwest city of St. Helens where Halloweentown , the Disney movie was actually filmed.
+Located in the Pacific Northwest city of St. Helens where Halloweentown (Amazon Double Feature), the Disney movie was actually filmed.

 Everything is going as planned for Halloweentown this year!

 Yes, that’s right.
-They have not backed down during the Covid-19 Pandemic and their websites claim they are going on as scheduled.
+They have not backed down during the Covid-19 Pandemic and their website says they are going on as scheduled.

 275 Strand Street, St. Helens, OR (map)